Breaching Bulgaria’s Schengen Wall

 You know, when Bulgaria joined NATO, I was asked whether I do not regret that I am not the foreign minister who, after doing so much for Bulgarian NATO membership, puts her signature on the treaty.
 People asked me: ‘What did you feel when you saw that a former communist signed the treaty?
 Did you feel disappointed or sad?’
 I responded: ‘No, I felt relief, because everybody knows that I am in favour of NATO, but when I am able to make a former communist sign the treaty with NATO, I feel secure that my country will not step back, that the process is irreversible.’
 And this was the moment when we knew that we could not turn back.”

 In February 1999, Mihaylova was elected as one of the vice-presidents of the European People’s Party.
-After Ivan Kostov resigned from the UDF leadership after the electoral defeat of 2001, Nadezhda Mihaylova was elected party president in March 2002.
-She held this position until 2005.
+After Ivan Kostov resigned from the UDF leadership after the electoral defeat of 2001, she was elected party president in March 2002.
+Mihaylova held this position until 2005.
 She resigned following the 2005 elections, in which her party obtained only 8.4 percent of the votes.